CS-433/cs-433-project-2-road_king/.ipynb_checkpoints/Readme-checkpoint.md

   - modify the model architecture
   - specify the model save path and saving conditions

 The defualt setting is what gives us the best performed model.
 Howerver, since we use random data augmentation and do not set the seed, the exact reproducibility of our result is not ensured.

 If [TensorBoard](https://www.tensorflow.org/tensorboard/) is installed, metrics (training losses and validation score) can be tracked and visualized.
 To launch Tensorboard, run:

 `tensorboard --logdir=path/to/logdir`

 ## Modules
 All modules are provided in src.
-Addionally we provide a small ipynb script to give a a glance about our segmentation results.

 ### ```run.py```